The Laundromat (2019 film): Controversy

 The film was criticized for its use of brownface, casting Streep in a secondary role as a Panamanian woman called Elena.
 Soderbergh acknowledged the controversy, but felt that in the context of the story the dual role was justifiable.
 He also felt that as a comedy trope it was acceptable and compared it to Oldman's impression of a German person, and that there are different rules for comedy.

 On October 16, 2019, weeks after its limited theatrical release and just two days before its scheduled streaming release, the two Mossack Fonseca law firm partners at the center of the film, Jürgen Mossack and Ramón Fonseca, sued Netflix in an attempt to block the film's release.
 They argued the film defamed them.
 Netflix responded the next day, calling the suit "laughable," and argued the film was "constitutionally protected speech."
 A Connecticut judge denied the injunction and moved the case to California, allowing the film to be released as planned.
 The Panamanian government also expressed strong objections to the film's release.
 In December 2019, a U.S. District Court Judge ruled that the film did not defame Mossack and Fonseca; and was protected under the First Amendment to the United States Constitution as free speech.

 Panama's vice president José Gabriel Carrizo pledged that Panama would do everything in its power to "fix" the country's image worldwide.

-Because the movie involves disgraced Chinese politician Bo Xilai, and the sensitive topic of organ harvesting of Falun Gong practitioners, it was blocked from release in China and its Douban entry deleted.
-The film is mentioned in the Douban entries of Meryl Streep and Gary Oldman.